Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Introduction

 \section{Introduction}

-A large literature following \cite{IA1994} focuses on identification and estimation of the local average treatment effect (LATE), that is, the average effect of treatment for ``compliers,'' whose treatment status is affected by a binary instrument.
-In an important contribution to this literature, \cite{Abadie2003} demonstrates how to identify any parameter that is defined in terms of moments of the joint distribution of the data for compliers.
-The result is based on ``kappa weighting,'' with weights that depend on the instrument propensity score. \citeauthor{Abadie2003}'s \citeyearpar{Abadie2003} theorem has been highly influential in applied work, and it is now routinely used to estimate mean covariate values for compliers \citep[e.g.,][]{APW2013,DKM2014,Bisbeeetal2017} and to approximate the conditional mean of an outcome variable in this subpopulation \citep[e.g.,][]{Angrist2001,CG2007,APW2013,GJM2017}.
-At the same time, \citeauthor{Abadie2003}'s \citeyearpar{Abadie2003} result has stimulated a vibrant theoretical literature in econometrics, which focuses on estimating the LATE and its quantile counterparts \citep[e.g.,][]{FM2013,AC2018,SASX2022,SS2022}.
+The validity of many instrumental variables, as applied in economics and related fields, requires conditioning on additional covariates.
+In such cases empirical researchers often approximate the causal effects of interest using additive linear models and two-stage least squares (2SLS) estimation.
+However, recent work by \cite{Sloczynski2018,Sloczynski2021} and \cite{BBMT2022} questions the general validity of this approach and, in particular, the ability of the 2SLS estimand to uncover the local average treatment effect (LATE), that is, the average effect of treatment for ``compliers,'' as defined by \cite{IA1994} and \cite{AIR1996}.
+One concern is that covariate specifications used by empirical researchers are insufficiently flexible \citep{BBMT2022}.
+Another concern is that even when they are flexible, the 2SLS estimand does not generally correspond to the LATE or any other parameter of interest \citep{Sloczynski2018,Sloczynski2021}.

-There is also an alternative way to construct weighting estimators of the LATE, which follows from the identification result in \cite{Frolich2007}.
-This result implies that the ratio of any consistent estimator of the average treatment effect (ATE) of the instrument on the outcome and any consistent estimator of its ATE on the treatment is consistent for the LATE\@.
-A simple approach is to estimate the LATE as the ratio of two particular weighting estimators.
-Although the recent literature in econometrics and statistics has adopted this approach, it focuses primarily on the ratio of two \textit{unnormalized} estimators \citep{Tan2006,Frolich2007,MCH2011,DHL2014a,DHL2014b,AANP2017}, despite the fact that weighting estimators of the ATE are known to exhibit poor properties in finite samples when they are not normalized, i.e.~when their weights do not sum to unity \citep{Imbens2004,MT2009,BDM2014}.
+In this paper we study a class of simple yet flexible weighting estimators of the LATE, which are robust to the aforementioned limitations of 2SLS\@.
+The estimators we consider can be motivated by the identification result in \cite{Abadie2003}, which applies to any parameter defined in terms of moments of the joint distribution of the data for compliers, including the LATE\@.
+The result in \cite{Abadie2003} is based on ``kappa weighting,'' with weights that depend on the instrument propensity score.
+Some of the estimators we consider can alternatively be motivated by the identification result in \cite{Frolich2007}, which suggests a simple approach to estimating the LATE using the ratio of two conventional weighting estimators.
+Although the recent literature in econometrics and statistics has adopted this approach, it focuses primarily on the ratio of two \textit{unnormalized} weighting estimators \citep{Tan2006,Frolich2007,MCH2011,DHL2014a,DHL2014b,AANP2017}, despite the fact that the lack of normalization leads to poor finite sample properties in related contexts \citep{Imbens2004,MT2009,BDM2014}.
+Here, normalization means rescaling the weights so that they sum to one in each sample.